peterng1618/lol-splash-finder/README.md

 ## Overview

-LoL Splash Finder is a crude Python script I made to practice programming.
+LoL Splash Finder is a crude script I made to learn Python.
 Its primary purpose is to aid League developers in quickly navigating and opening champion splash art folders.

-⚠️ **Note: If you are not a League developer, this tool will not have any practical use for you.**
+⚠️ **If you are not a League developer and don't have access to the League dev environment, this tool will do nothing.
+It does not come with the splash art images.** ⚠️

 ## Features